TatWof/Fullerton/223C/assignment1/README.md

 # Known Issues

 - shell script is locked when attempting to run on Linux (Ubuntu).
-    - Unknown: use `chmod u=x r.sh` then run the shell script again.
+    - Unknown: use `chmod u+x r.sh` then run the shell script again.
 - linkage error when using the shell script.
+(Linux only)
-    - Fixed: added `-lm` command to link command line.
+    - Fixed: added `-lm` command to linker command line.

 # Credits